- When are applications due?

 Hepatitis A and B

-Most larger towns will have a pharmacy.
-Essentially this is a minimally trained independent that disperses both diagnosis and treatment plans.
-So "buyer beware."
+Most larger towns will have a pharmacist — essentially a minimally trained professional who dispenses both diagnosis and treatment plans.
+So “buyer beware.”
 If you know how to self-medicate for simple things, you will find most of the proper medicines available.
+There is also a western-style hospital located in Kathmandu not far from our volunteer house.

-This said, things can and do change on a dime.
-We urge you to apply and we promise to keep you abreast of the safety issues as your time approaches.
-Your experience while in Nepal is paramount to our success, and we are dedicated to making it all good.
+This said, things can and do change very quickly in Nepal.
+Once you have applied, we promise to keep you abreast of the safety issues as your time approaches.
+Your experience while in Nepal is paramount to our success, and we are dedicated to making it meaningful, successful, and safe.

-If you have any question that was not covered here please contact us.
-We will have your answer to you with in 24 hours.
+If you have a question that was not covered here please contact us.
+We will have your answer to you within 24 hours.